PriyathamVarma/node-js/why_nodeJS/README.md

 ### Routing

 ```
-  // this file is for creating a simple web server
+// This file is for creating a simple web server
 // Imports
 const http = require('http');

 // Files

 // Server
 // Create server